Chilton Candover

 The Route

-1. In the car park, you will see a sign directing you to the footpath.
-Follow the farm track as it goes up hill and past the large barn on your left that is the grain drier.
+At the top of the car park, you will see a sign directing you to the footpath via an opening laid with woodchip.
+Follow the farm track as it goes up hill and past the large barn on your left that is the grain drier and the sauna on your right.

-5. When you have enjoyed your refreshments from The Yard, look out for the large gate along one side of the old farm yard, signed to The Park (a paddock with picnic tables).
+When you have enjoyed your refreshments from The Yard, look out for the large gate along one side of the old farm yard, signed to The Park and Buried Church.
 Through here, you will see a grassy path leading up to a white gate in the wall.
 Inside is the old graveyard of St Nicholas’ Church.
-All that remains of the church is the foundations, and beneath those you will find the crypt, which you are free to go inside.
+All that remains of the church is the foundations and beneath those you will find the crypt, which you are free to go inside.
+Through another gate, you will find the play paddock where there is a children’s play trail.

 Did you know?